saranyadurairaju/Module1-Final-Assignment-Analysis/README.md

 #### Limitations of the dataset

-* Having the data with Preference of Category and Goals for differnt age limits (Kids, Youth, Adult, Senior) and types of people (based on Sex, Proffession etc) help us to get more successful outcome.
+* Having the data with Preference of Category and Goals for different age limits (Kids, Youth, Adult, Senior) and types of people (based on Sex, Profession etc.) help us to get more successful outcome.

 #### Other possible tables and/or graphs

-* As we have many countries involved in this data, we can do country and category based comparison to find success ratio on each country.
+* As we have many countries involved in this data, we can do country and category-based comparison to find success ratio on each country.

 * Some category play can be successful for higher Goal amounts as well.
-So finding the highest possible goal amounts for each category help Loiuse to collect more funds.
+So, finding the highest possible goal amounts for each category help Louise to collect more funds.

-I am sure Louise can end up with a Successful fundraising campaign with all of the above data Analysis.
+I am sure Louise can end up with a Successful fundraising campaign with all the above data Analysis.
 Wishing Louise all the very best!